-3505 The Construction and Use of Achievement

-Examinations - A Seminar

-Covers the theory of testing and provides practical experience in both critical analysis and construction of tests for classroom use.
-The student will be allowed to devote his attention exclusively either to the elementary school level or to the secondary, thereby receiving credit in elementary education or in secondary.
+35°5 The Construction and Use of Achievement Examinations - A Seminar [ 3917 Covers the theory of testing and provides practical experience in both analysis and construction of tests for classroom use.
+The student will be h critical allowed to devote his attention exclusively either to the elementary school level or to the secondary, thereby receiving credit in elementary education or in second ndary.

-3506 Remedial Reading in the Elementary School

-Examination and appraisal of significant researches in the field of remedial reading.
-Attention given to the analysis and diagnosis of individual cases of reading retardation, and to corrective and remedial procedures.

-6507 Clinic in Reading in the Elementary School

-A course designed for the needs of experienced classroom teachers who desire to work with elementary school children in a workshop situation, diagnosing with standard and teacher-made tests, trying out methods, building competence in case study approaches, and participation in small group discussions concerning progress and new possibilities.

-3508 Workshop in Instructional Problems

-Study of teaching problems arising in the classroom.
+- 3506 Remedial Reading in the Elementary School [392 Examination and appraisal of significant researches in the field of remedial reading.
+Attention given to the analysis and diagnosis of individual cases of reading retardation, and to corrective and remedial procedures. - 6507 Clinic in Reading in the Elementary School [692x] A course designed for the needs of experienced classroom teachers who desire to work with elementary school children in a workshop situation, diagnosing with standard and teacher-made tests, trying out methods, building competence in case study approaches, and participation in small group discussions concerning progress and new possibilities. - 3508 Workshop in Instructional Problems [393] Study of teaching problems arising in the classroom.
 Students will choose their own problems and those with allied interests will be grouped together to facilitate individual research.
-Problems at both elementary and secondary levels may be chosen by students.

-3509 Workshop in Instructional Problems

-Extension of Education 3508.

-3510 Workshop in Teaching Arithmetic in the

-1393K

-An opportunity for teachers to work together to extract from contemporary sources the practices, materials, and philosophy which seem applicable to the specific situations in which the individual teachers will work.

-3511 Curriculum Construction and Organization of

-Subject Matter - A Seminar

-The student permitted to devote his attention exclusively to a pertinent curriculum problem either in the elementary or secondary school field.

-- 3512 Curriculum Problems in Science Education A Seminar [3948 The student is permitted to devote his attention exclusively to a pertinent curriculum problem in science education either in the elementary or secondary school field. - 3513 The Curriculum in the Elementary School [3947] Particular attention given to selection and organization of materials in reference to curriculum development of the elementary school. - 3514 Child Development in the Elementary School [395] Characteristics of the growth period of children in the elementary school.
-Consideration of the bearing of the needs of children upon the elementary school program.

-3515 Workshop in Child Development in the
+Problems at both elementary and secondary levels may be chosen by students. - 3509 Workshop in Instructional Problems [393T Extension of Education 3508. - 3510 Workshop in Teaching Arithmetic in the Elementary School [393x] An opportunity for teachers to work together to extract from contemporary sources the practices, materials, and philosophy which seem applicable to the specific situations in which the individual teachers will work. - 3511 Curriculum Construction and Organization of Subject Matter A Seminar [ 394 The student is permitted to devote his attention exclusively to a pertinent curriculum problem either in the elementary or secondary school field. - 3512 Curriculum Problems in Science Education A Seminar [394s The student is permitted to devote his attention exclusively to a pertinent curriculum problem in science education either in the elementary or secondary school field. - 3513 The Curriculum in the Elementary School [3947 Particular attention given to selection and organization of materials in reference to curriculum development of the elementary school. - 3514 Child Development in the Elementary School [395 Characteristics of the growth period of children in the elementary school.
+Consideration of the bearing of the needs of children upon the elementary school program. - 3515 Workshop in Child Development in the

-395K
+Elementary School [395K]